Home > Short-Term Health Insurance > Louisiana Short-Term Health Insurance

 If you need health insurance in Louisiana, you’ll first want to determine whether you’re eligible to enroll in an ACA-compliant major medical plan (Obamacare), and whether you’d qualify for a premium subsidy through the Louisiana health insurance Marketplace/exchange.

 If you’re eligible for a subsidy, the monthly premiums for an ACA-compliant plan may be much less costly than you were expecting, and even more affordable than the premiums for short-term plans.
-Most applicants can enroll in coverage that costs less than $10/month through the exchange.
-And 97% of the people who enrolled in 2024 plans through the Louisiana Marketplace were eligible for premium subsidies.3
+During the open enrollment for 2026 coverage, 91% of the people who enrolled in coverage through the Louisiana Marketplace were eligible for premium subsidies.
+For those enrollees, the average after-subsidy premium was only $82/month.4

 When should I consider buying short-term health insurance in Louisiana?